lampmerchant/tashtwenty/README.md

-# tashtwenty
+# TashTwenty

+## Elevator Pitch

-An interface bridging the DCD protocol used by Apple's Hard Disk 20 to a MMC card, implemented using a PIC16F1825.
+It's a DCD (the interface used by the Hard Disk 20 to plug in through the disk port) interface, contained entirely within a PIC16F1825
+(14 pins, ~$1.70) microcontroller.
+It bit-bangs the low-level IWM protocol using the read/write and phase lines on the "DB"-19 disk port, no programmable logic devices of any kind required.

+It interfaces to an MMC card and can emulate up to four DCD devices.
+It also has an enable output which can be used to chain more DCD devices (though Mac OS only supports a total of four) and a floppy disk drive.

+(Despite the name, there is nothing limiting it to 20 megabytes.)

+## Project Status

+Functional, though not rigorously tested.

+## Caveats

+Due to the dearth of documentation on the DCD protocol (see below), the protocol only implements the commands whose formats are known, namely read, write, and device identification.
+Responses to other commands are faked.
+Fortunately, this seems to be enough for the device to function properly, including formatting.

+## Technical Details

-# MMC Card Format
+### MMC Card Format

 The MMC card must have an MBR (Master Boot Record) aka DOS-type partition table with up to four primary partitions of type 0xAF (HFS).
 Partitions of other types will be ignored.
 Extended partitions are not supported.

-# DCD (Directly Connected Disks) Protocol
+### DCD (Directly Connected Disks) Protocol

-## Details Missing or Inaccurate in the [May 1985 DCD Document](http://bitsavers.trailing-edge.com/pdf/apple/disk/hd20/Directly_Connected_Disks_Specification_1.2a_May85.pdf)
+#### Details Missing or Inaccurate in the [May 1985 DCD Document](http://bitsavers.trailing-edge.com/pdf/apple/disk/hd20/Directly_Connected_Disks_Specification_1.2a_May85.pdf)

 * The sync byte, in either direction, is always 0xAA, 0x96 is not used.
 * When Mac is transmitting a command, the sync byte is followed by two more raw IWM bytes before the 7-to-8 groups begin.
 DCD transmits only a sync byte and does not transmit these extra bytes.